iZub1n/Chirrup/README.md

 ### Known Bugs

-ONLY ON HEROKU - New Information added dissapears after server restarts, This is because the database is a part of the source (on github) and heroku can not manipulate it.
+ONLY ON HEROKU - New Information added dissapears after the server restarts, This is because the database is a part of the source (on github) and heroku can not manipulate it.
 A viable fix is to move the database to a seperate online server (possibly the postgres heroku addon)